archanaarunog/WorkdayJobApplicationAutomation/docs/system_architecture.md

 - End-to-end tests should cover the full journey for each company portal independently.

 ---

+## 3. Data Flow Architecture

+### User Journey & Data Movement

+1. **Job Discovery**
+   - User visits JAPS Main Portal.
+   - JAPS Main fetches job listings from Meta, Amazon, and Google portals via API calls (e.g., `/api/jobs`).
+   - User browses, filters, and searches jobs from all companies in one place.

+2. **Application Initiation**
+   - User clicks "Apply" on a job in JAPS Main.
+   - JAPS Main redirects the user to the selected company portal (e.g., Amazon Portal).
+   - No user data is transferred—only the job reference or ID may be passed in the URL.

+3. **Registration/Login**
+   - User registers or logs in on the company portal (Meta, Amazon, or Google).
+   - User credentials and profile data are stored only in that portal's database.

+4. **Profile & Application Submission**
+   - User fills out profile and application forms on the company portal.
+   - Data is saved in the company portal's database (e.g., `amazon.db`).
+   - Resume upload and parsing (Google only) handled locally in that portal.

+5. **Confirmation & Status Tracking**
+   - User receives on-screen confirmation or simulated email.
+   - Application status is tracked only in the company portal's system.em (JAPS)

 ## 4. Service Communication & APIs